What Do You Need for Compositional Generalization in Diffusion Planning?: Discussion

 Our work has several limitations.
-First, we only consider navigation environments with little observation complexity.
-While we motivate this in Section \ref{section:env}, evaluating our findings in a more practical environment would be useful future work.
-Second, our guidance strategy was limited to inpainting, which is effective in environments with clear key-point goals, but less useful when goals are abstract (such as with language-conditioned agents) or multi-modal.
+First, we only consider environments carefully designed to require stitching.
+While we motivate this in Section \ref{section:env}, evaluating our findings in multi-task or even multi-embodiment robotics dataset would be useful future work.
+Second, our guidance strategy was limited to inpainting, which is effective in environments with clear endpoint goals, but less useful when goals are abstract (such as with language-conditioned agents) or multi-modal.
 Incorporating a way to leverage other guidance strategies like classifier-based~\cite{ho2020denoising} or free~\cite{ho2021classifierfree} guidance into our proposed high-compositionality diffusion planners is potentially fruitful future work.
-This would also let us fit our composition framework into the diffusion policy setting, where composition of atomic skills may still be useful, but where a goal state cannot be inpainted because the diffusion model generates future actions and not future states.